-Now, how does Daughters of Witches support women and members of the LGBTQ+ community you might ask?
+Now, how does Daughters of Witches support women and non-binary individuals you might ask?

 SUPPORTING WOMEN AND NON-BINARY INDIVIDUALS